sap-linuxlab/community.sap_install/roles/sap_swpm/README.md

   - If such a file does *not* exist, the role will create an SAP SWPM `inifile.params` file by one of the following methods:

     Method 1: Predefined sections of the file `inifile_params.j2` will be used to create the file `inifile.params`.
 The variable `sap_swpm_inifile_sections_list` contains a list of sections which will part of the file `inifile.params`.
 All other sections will be ignored.
 The inifile parameters themselves will be set according to other role parameters.
 Example: The inifile parameter `archives.downloadBasket` will be set to the content of the role parameter `sap_swpm_software_path`.

     Method 2: The file `inifile.params` will be configured from the content of the dictionary `sap_swpm_inifile_parameters_dict`.
 This dictionary is defined like in the following example:

 ```
 sap_swpm_inifile_parameters_dict:
   archives.downloadBasket: /software/download_basket
-  NW_getFQDN.FQDN: poc.cloud
+  NW_getFQDN.FQDN: example.com
 ```

-   It is also possible to use method 1 for creating the inifile and then replace or set additional variables using method 2:
-   Just define both of the related parameters, `sap_swpm_inifile_sections_list` and `sap_swpm_inifile_parameters_dict`.
+It is also possible to use method 1 for creating the inifile and then replace or set additional variables using method 2: Define both of the related parameters, `sap_swpm_inifile_sections_list` and `sap_swpm_inifile_parameters_dict`.

 - The file `inifile.params` is then transferred to a temporary directory on the managed node, to be used by the sapinst process.